MBKwon/MBObjectPoolManager/README.md

 ```

-If you call this method to use a object, the manager will return a object you release before.
+If you call this method to reuse a object, the object pool manager will return a object you release before.

 ```objective-c